mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![run_matlab_tests_artifacts](https://user-images.githubusercontent.com/48831250/217651806-1c8a6e9a-13a8-4d05-819b-e97533cc7bae.png)

 The **Run MATLAB Tests** build step produces a MATLAB script file and uses it to run the tests and generate the artifacts.
 The plugin writes the contents of this file to the build log.
-You can review the build log in **Console Output** to understand the testing workflow.
+You can review the build log on the **Console Output** page to understand the testing workflow.

 Artifacts that the plugin generates are subject to these restrictions:
 * Producing a PDF test report on macOS platforms is supported in MATLAB R2020b and later.